 Mixbook – has Family Yearbook and Family History themes; both have different family tree page layouts, as I mentioned.
 There is also an Our Story theme.

 Picaboo – There is a Photo Album and Photo Journal theme that would work nicely for a heritage album.
-Picaboo also has sets of vintage looking backgrounds including: Vintage Wallpaper, Always on My Mind, Ancestral Rose, A Sunday Smile, Colonial Tapestry, Vintage Floral, Ancestral Rose, Natural Elegance, and Amelie.
-My book uses the Natural Elegance backgrounds.
+Picaboo also has sets of vintage-looking backgrounds including Vintage Wallpaper, Always on My Mind, Ancestral Rose, A Sunday Smile, Colonial Tapestry, Vintage Floral, Ancestral Rose, Natural Elegance, and Amelie.
+My book uses the Natural Elegance background.

-Presto Photo also has some very attractive templates such as this one below, called Our Family Genealogy.
+Presto Photo – Presto Photo also has some very attractive templates such as the one below, called Our Family Genealogy.